AD-SDL/wei_workflow_gen/README.md

 # wei_gen (v2)
 wei_gen is a python package that takes a natural language description of an experiment and generates WEI workflows, code, and instrument configs. wei_gen is packaged as a class, and can be imported into any python project or spun up as an API.
 Examples of usage are in `/scripts`.
-An API-ized verion of wei_gen can be found in `/api`.
+An API-ized version of wei_gen can be found in `/api`.

 ## Demo
 See the demo [here](https://youtu.be/PoWsh9-hheM)